Project Intro and File Setup

 Teaching Tip - Timing »

-Allow students to play 3-5 minutes to give them an understanding of the project and a possible result by the end of the sessions.
+Allow students to play 3-5 minutes to give them an understanding of the project.
 Let students know from the start how much time they have and give a one minute notice before time's up.

 In Game Controls